ektagarg/go-ds/tree/Readme.md

 3. Binary search trees supports search, insertion, deletion on a collection of items in 0(logn)

 ### Binary Tree traversal
-1. PreOrder Traversal (Root-Left-Right): In this traversal each node is processed before each of its subtree.
+**1. PreOrder Traversal (Root-Left-Right):** In this traversal each node is processed before each of its subtree.

 Process:
 * Visit the Root